-- Portraiture has existed in one form or another since the earliest civilizations.
+- Portraits have existed in one form or another since the earliest civilizations.
 The ancient Egyptians, Chinese, Greeks and Romans all have literary evidence of portraiture but few examples have survived.

-- The earliest examples of individual portraits come from Ancient Rome and are mostly painted with tempera or encaustic on a wooden panel.
+- The earliest examples of individual portraits in art come from Ancient Rome and are mostly painted with tempera or encaustic on a wooden panel.

 - Artists create portraits of individuals and groups to express the beauty, status, power, wealth or character of their subjects.

 - Artists use a wide range of media for portraiture, including drawing, printing, painting, sculpture, photography and multimedia.

 - Some artists may wish display their artistic skill in capturing an exact likeness of their subject by using a very realistic painting technique.